Hesperian Health Guides

 Cotrimoxazole, sulfamethoxazole with trimethoprim, TMP-SMX

-This combination of 2 antibiotics is inexpensive and fights a broad-spectrum of infections such as bladder infections (urinary tract infections), typhoid, and ear infections.
-It is an important medicine for people with HIV and can prevent the many infections that occur as a result of HIV infection.
+This combination of 2 antibiotics is inexpensive and fights a wide range of infections.
+It is an important medicine for people with HIV and can prevent the many infections that come as a result of HIV infection.
+See HIV and AIDS (in development).

-Avoid giving cotrimoxazole to babies less than 6 weeks old.
+Avoid giving cotrimoxazole to babies less than 6 weeks old and to women in the last 3 months of pregnancy..
 Allergy to this medicine is common.
 Signs of allergic reaction are fever, difficulty breathing, or rash.
 Stop giving cotrimoxazole if the child develops a rash or if you think there may be an allergy.

 Cotrimoxazole comes in different strengths of each of the 2 medicines it contains.
-So it may say 200/40 (meaning 200 mg sulfamethoxazole and 40 mg trimethoprim) or 400/80 or 800/160.
-Dose is sometimes described only in terms of the amount of trimethoprim.For most infections
+So it may say 200/40 (200 mg sulfamethoxazole and 40 mg trimethoprim) or 400/80 or 800/160.
+Sometimes a dose is described only in terms of the amount of trimethoprim (the second number).For most infections